★ BEST INVESTING TOOLS COMPARISON ★

 What asset classes do Morningstar Investor and Quicken (Simplifi & Classic) cover?

-Both cover Stocks, ETFs, Mutual Funds, and Funds.
-Morningstar Investor also includes Closed-End Funds.
-Quicken (Simplifi & Classic) adds coverage for Bonds, and Cryptos.
+Both cover stocks, ETFs, mutual funds, and funds.
+Morningstar Investor also handles closed-end funds.
+Quicken (Simplifi & Classic) adds bonds and cryptos on top.

 Does Morningstar Investor or Quicken (Simplifi & Classic) have real-time data?

-Quicken (Simplifi & Classic) offers real-time data feeds, which is essential for active traders.
-Morningstar Investor uses delayed or end-of-day data, which works fine for longer-term investors who don't need up-to-the-second quotes.
+Quicken (Simplifi & Classic) offers real-time data, which matters if you trade actively.
+Morningstar Investor runs on delayed or end-of-day data, which is perfectly fine for longer-term investors who don't live and die by the tick.

 Can I export data from Morningstar Investor and Quicken (Simplifi & Classic)?

-Quicken (Simplifi & Classic) supports data exports to CSV, and Excel.
-Morningstar Investor has more limited export options.
+Quicken (Simplifi & Classic) exports to CSV and Excel.
+Morningstar Investor is stingier about getting data out.

 Are Morningstar Investor and Quicken (Simplifi & Classic) good for long-term investing?

-Morningstar Investor includes a stock screener for finding investment ideas.
-Quicken (Simplifi & Classic) focuses on other analytical tools.
+Morningstar Investor has a stock screener for surfacing ideas; Quicken (Simplifi & Classic) doesn't, and focuses its energy elsewhere.

 Can I track my portfolio with Morningstar Investor or Quicken (Simplifi & Classic)?